 See the Countryside Survey website which contains a wealth of information and detail on the 2007 and previous Surveys.
 It provides access to the findings, reports, data and analyses from the earlier Surveys, and provides access to the latest findings and data, including:

 - The UK Countryside Survey Report, published on 18 November 2008

 - Reports on Ponds, Soils and Headwater Streams

 Land Cover Map 2007

-This digital map of land cover and broad habitats, derived from satellite imagery and combined with Ordnance Survey’s MasterMap®, was released on 6th July 2011.
+This digital map of land cover and broad habitats, derived from satellite imagery and combined with Ordnance Survey’s MasterMap®, was released in July 2011.

-For a copy of the Final Report for LCM 2007, please click here.
+A copy of the Final Report for LCM 2007 is available to download.